Super Bowl LX Betting Lines

 23-16 |

-You would have been laughed at if you told someone that the New England Patriots would surpass the Pittsburgh Steelers, Dallas Cowboys, and San Francisco 49ers as the most successful franchises in the Super Bowl era at the start of the 21st Century.
-New England had only been to the Super Bowl twice when Bill Belichick and Tom Brady joined forces in 2000, but the Patriots made a whopping nine Super Bowl appearances in 18 years from 2001 to 2018.
+You would have been laughed at if you told someone at the start of the 21st century that the New England Patriots would surpass the Pittsburgh Steelers, Dallas Cowboys, and San Francisco 49ers as the most successful franchise in the Super Bowl era.
+New England had only been to the Super Bowl twice before Bill Belichick and Tom Brady joined forces in 2000.
+But the Pats made a whopping nine Super Bowl appearances in 18 years from 2001 to 2018.
 The Pats won the Super Bowl six times, establishing Brady as the GOAT and Belichick as the greatest head coach since Don Shula.

 The Dallas Cowboys would have been the team of the 1970s if they had defeated the Pittsburgh Steelers in either of their Super Bowl showdowns.
 The Cowboys lost both of those games, but they went to the Super Bowl five times in the decade and won it twice.
-Dallas was the team of the 1990s though as the Cowboys blew out all three of their AFC opponents in the big game in the span of four years to make this the second franchise with five Super Bowl wins.
+Dallas was the team of the 1990s, though, as the Cowboys blew out all three of their AFC opponents in the big game in four years to make this the second franchise with five Super Bowl wins.

 San Francisco is the only other team with at least five Super Bowl victories.
-The 49ers were the team of the 1980s as Joe Montana took the team to four Super Bowl wins in that stretch.
+The 49ers were the team of the 1980s, as Joe Montana took the team to four Super Bowl wins in that stretch.
 They added one for the thumb with their blowout of the San Diego Chargers in 1994, and they went to the Super Bowl twice in the 2010s.
-San Francisco lost to Baltimore in the Harbaugh Bowl though and blew a fourth quarter lead against Kansas City in Super Bowl 54.
+San Francisco lost to Baltimore in the Harbaugh Bowl, though, and blew a fourth-quarter lead against Kansas City in Super Bowl 54.
+In February 2024, the 49ers took an overtime lead over the Chiefs, only to lose another Super Bowl heartbreaker to Kansas City.

 Access live betting lines and NFL Betting Lines from your mobile device at BookMaker Sportsbook!
 You can wager on sporting events as they unfold on television with BookMaker’s live betting platform.